tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/suggestions.md

   - "zh-tw"
 ---
 # Suggestions (Azure Search Service REST API)
-  The **Suggestions** operation retrieves suggestions based on partial search input.
-It's typically used in search boxes to provide type-ahead suggestions as users are entering search terms.
-A code example demonstrating this feature can be found at [Azure Search Suggestions Demo](https://azsearchsuggestions.codeplex.com/) on Codeplex.
+  The **Suggestions** operation occurs during query time to capture partial string inputs (3 character minimum) and return type-ahead suggestions as users are entering search terms.
+Azure Search looks for possible matches in specific fields identified in advance in a [**suggester**](suggesters.md) construct.

- Suggestions requests aim at suggesting target documents, so the suggested text may be repeated if multiple candidate documents match the same search input.
+ Suggestion requests aim at suggesting target documents, so the suggested text may be repeated if multiple candidate documents match the same search input.
 You can use `$select` to retrieve other document fields (including the document key) so that you can tell which document is the source for each suggestion.

  A **Suggestions** operation is issued as a GET or POST request.